Jangsoodlor/JPG-to-PDF-with-CLI/README.md

 This program asks you 3 questions.
 1. Your folder containing your images.
 2. Your desired document name.
-3. Whether or not do you want to auto-rotate landscape pictures into portraits.
+3. Whether or not do you want to auto-rotate a page containing landscape image to a landscape page

-The outputted file will be located in the parent's directory of your folder that is containing your images.
+The outputted file will be located in the directory of your folder that is containing your images.

 ## Building
 You're required to install 3 dependencies from pip.
 Which are: